 At 15 years of age, John was reunited with his mother in Alice Springs and was reconnected with his birthplace of Borroloola and his family.
 John is a full member of the Yanyuwa people of Borroloola and belongs ceremonially to the Rainbow Snake and Kangaroo Dreamings.

 St Francis House, Adelaide, where John lived between the ages of 11 and 16 was next to a football (soccer) ground.
 It was there that John discovered the sport which would shape his future.
 John’s exceptional talent, skill and speed resulted in him being the first Aboriginal player to be selected to represent Australia.

 John has had a lifelong commitment to advocacy for Aboriginal equality, reconciliation and cultural engagement.
 He formerly held executive positions in Federal and State Departments of Aboriginal Affairs.

-John is an inductee of both the Australian Design Hall of Fame and the Football Federation of Australia Hall of Fame.
+John is an inductee of the Australian Design Hall of Fame, Australian Graphic Design Association Hall of Fame, and the Football Federation of Australia Hall of Fame.
 He is a Churchill Fellow, a Convocation Medalist of the University of South Australia, and an Honorary Doctor of both University of South Australia and Flinders University, SA.
 In 2018 John was named by Charles Darwin University as a Companion of the University.
 John's autobiography, Saltwater Fella, (Penguin 2000) was Highly Commended in the Australian Human Rights Commission Literary Awards.
 John has long held a vision to see a higher number of Aboriginal football players follow in his footsteps.
 Equally, he hopes football will be a game-changer for young Indigenous players everywhere to lead healthier lives, as it was for him.